iammck/ECalculon/README.md

 variables.
 Otherwise, for local builds try to use the console.

-After successfully building the signed release apk, it was upload to Google Play using Google Play developer console.
+After successfully building the signed release apk, it was upload to Google Play store using Google Play developer console.
 From the console I was able to set up the initial store listing as well as create the service account Triple-T will use to update the Android Developer account.

 // Some useful links